 Whilst there are lots of common snacks and bites to eat like onigiri or bento boxes to go, each convenience store has their own take on classic snacks like chicken karaage – Family Mart is very famous for its Famichiki (FamilyMart chicken).

-Often open 24/7 selling everything from yakitori to Yakult, here is ultimate guide to the FamilyMart Japan menu and best food and drinks to buy:
+Often open 24/7 selling everything from yakitori to Yakult, here is our ultimate guide to the FamilyMart Japan food and drink menu to buy and try.

 How many FamilyMart Japan stores are there